-See Tax returns ad Payments of tax in the Tax administration section for more information.
+See Tax returns and Payment of tax in the Tax administration section for more information.

 Employee stock options

-Draft legislative proposals limit the use of the current employee stock option tax regime and move towards aligning the tax treatment of stock options with the United States for employees of large, long-established, mature firms.
+Revised draft legislative proposals limit the use of the current employee stock option tax regime and move towards aligning the tax treatment of stock options with the United States for employees of large, long-established, mature firms, effective for stock options granted after 30 June 2021.
 See Equity compensation in the Income determination section for more information.

 Mutual fund trust redemptions